-One day, Matt called me into his office.
+One day, Matt (our IT guy) called me into his office.
 He wanted to show some VNC software he had been testing—something rather novel, at the time.
 It would allow him to log in to company machines remotely, when issues arose.
 At some point in our talk, we found ourselves connecting to Gene’s computer.

 (This seemed like a delightful opportunity.)

 We first opened a folder and closed it.
 No reaction.
 We then pushed things further, randomly resizing images he was scanning, and forcing them to open/close without him prompting such actions.
 After a while, Gene piped up, “Uhh… Matt… I think my machine has gremlins or something.
 Can you take a look?”

 As the newspaper’s tech, it was Matt’s job to make these things run smoothly, so, he made his way to Gene’s machine.
 Upon his arrival, it (surprisingly) resumed normal behavior.
 I tried—not so successfully—to mask my laughter, as Matt stood patiently beside Gene, waiting for the computer to show another sign of this strange bug.

 Finally, my fellow prankster made his way back to his office.
 We sat quietly for a while, in an effort to maintain the jig, and then resumed our shenanigans.